 Angkor Wat, Bayon, and Ta Prohm

-Ta Prohm - At 8:30 am, after breakfast, our driver will pick you up and take you to get your temple pass before heading to the city of Angkor Thom.
-We will begin our visit at Bayon temple, the central highlight of Angkor Thom, featuring 49 towers each adorned with 4 faces, totaling 196 faces.
-Next, we will walk to…
+Ta Prohm - At 8:30 am, after breakfast, the driver will pick up the guests to obtain the temple pass and head to explore the city of Angkor Thom.
+The tour begins with a visit to Bayon Temple, a prominent site in the center of Angkor Thom city, featuring 49 towers, each adorned with 4 faces, totaling 196 faces.
+The…

 Angkor Wat, Bayon, and Ta Prohm

-Ta Prohm - At 8:30 am, after breakfast, our driver will pick you up and take you to get your temple pass before heading to the city of Angkor Thom.
-We will begin our visit at Bayon temple, the central highlight of Angkor Thom, featuring 49 towers each adorned with 4 faces, totaling 196 faces.
-Next, we will walk to the nearby Baphuon temple, a Hindu temple built before Angkor Wat, and continue to the Royal Enclosure, visiting the Elephant Terrace and the Terrace of the Leper King within the Angkor Thom complex.
-We will then proceed outside the Angkor Thom complex to visit Ta Prohm temple, famous for its massive tree roots enveloping the structure and as the filming location for the movie “Tomb Raider.”
+Ta Prohm - At 8:30 am, after breakfast, the driver will pick up the guests to obtain the temple pass and head to explore the city of Angkor Thom.
+The tour begins with a visit to Bayon Temple, a prominent site in the center of Angkor Thom city, featuring 49 towers, each adorned with 4 faces, totaling 196 faces.
+The journey continues to the nearby Baphoun, a Hindu temple predating Angkor Wat, and proceeds to the Royal Enclosure, including a visit to the Elephant and Leper King Terrace, all within the Angkor Thom complex.
+The tour then moves outside the complex to Ta Prohm Temple, famous for its massive tree roots enveloping the structure and known as the filming location for the movie “Tomb Raider.”

 Banteay Srei and Grand Tour

-Banteay Srei - We will start our day at Banteay Srei, also known as the Ladies’ Temple, built from pink sandstone in the mid-10th century by Hindu King Rajendravarman II in dedication to the Hindu trinity, primarily Shiva.
-On our way back, we will stop at Sugar Palm villages to observe local people making sugar palm, and you may also visit the Landmine Museum nearby.
-We will then continue to Banteay Samre.
+Banteay Srei - The tour begins with a visit to Banteay Srei, also known as the Ladies Temple, constructed from pink sandstone in the mid-10th century by Hindu King Rajendravarman II, dedicated to the Hindu trinity, primarily Shiva.
+On the return journey, there will be a stop at Sugar Palm villages to observe locals making sugar palm, with an optional visit to the Landmine Museum, before continuing to Banteay Samre.

-In the afternoon, we will visit Prah Khan, built by King Jayavarman VII in dedication to his father.
-Next, we will proceed to Neak Pean, a small island temple located in the middle of the last Baray, constructed by a Khmer King in the Angkor area.
-We will then visit the nearby Ta Som temple, a small yet classic structure, followed by East Mebon, a large temple-mountain ruin rising three levels and crowned by five towers.
-Our final stop will be Pre Rup temple, constructed in the late 10th century and dedicated to Hindu gods.
+In the afternoon, the tour proceeds to Prah Khan, built by King Jayavarman VII in honor of his father.
+The journey continues to Neak Poan, a small island temple in the middle of the last Baray, constructed by a Khmer King in the Angkor area.
+The tour then visits the nearby Ta Som, a small yet classic temple, followed by East Mebon, a large temple-mountain-like ruin rising three levels and crowned by five towers.
+The day concludes with a visit to Pre Rup Temple, constructed in the late 10th century and dedicated to Hindu gods.

 - Drinking water